kestra-io/docs/docs/plugin-developer-guide/documentation/README.md

 First, let us remember the organization of a plugin project:

-- The Gradle project is called a group of plugins as it contains multiple plugins.
+- The Gradle project can contain several plugins, we call it a group of plugins.
 - The package in which a plugin is is called a sub-group of plugins.
 Sometimes there is only one sub-group, so the group and the sub-group are the same.
-- Each class is a plugin that provides one of: task, trigger, condition, ...
+- Each class is a plugin that provides one task, trigger, condition, etc.

 The plugin documentation will be used on the Kestra website and the Kestra UI.